-This section covers information on research involving the procurement, production or use of human cells or tissues (except those of embryonic origin, see point 1), including genetically modified cells or cell lines taken from commercial sources (biobanks), sampled during the research project, obtained from research conducted at other centres, or from the entity's own repositories.
+This section covers information on research involving the procurement, production or use of human cells or tissues (except those of embryonic origin, see Point 1), including genetically modified cells or cell lines taken from commercial sources (biobanks), sampled during the research project, obtained from research conducted at other centres, or from the entity's own repositories.
 In this section please account also for research carried out on biological material taken from human remains.
 Research on biological material taken from human remains may be carried out on the condition that the deceased person has expressed their informed consent while alive.

-3.1 Will the proposed research use commercially available human cells or tissues, other than those indicated in point 1 (e.g. cell lines)?
+3.1 Does the proposed research use commercially available human cells or tissues, other than those indicated in Point 1 (e.g. cell lines)?

-- a) consider the following issues: - will the project use human stem cells other than embryonic stem cells? - will the cells or tissues be sourced from biobanks in Poland, e.g. the Polish Stem Cell Bank? - will the cells or tissues be sourced from biobanks outside Poland? - will the project use human cell lines, including genetically modified cell lines, purchased in a cell bank such as ATCC, ECACC? - are the researchers involved in the research project already in possession of the cells (cell lines) or tissues to be used in the study or will the cells (cell lines) or tissues used in the study be purchased within the framework of the project? - how long will the material be stored and how will it be discarded once the project has been finished? - b) provide information concerning: - origin of the material (name of the provider); - the authenticity certificates or the method for confirming the authenticity of cells, cell lines or tissues.
+- a) consider the following issues: - will the project use human stem cells other than embryonic stem cells? - will the cells or tissues be sourced from biobanks in Poland, e.g. the Polish Stem Cell Bank? - will the cells or tissues be sourced from biobanks outside Poland (countries)? - will the project use human cell lines, including genetically modified cell lines, purchased in a cell bank such as ATCC.
+ECACC? - are the researchers involved in the research project already in possession of the cells (cell lines) or tissues to be used in the study or will the cells (cell lines) or tissues used in the study be purchased within the framework of the project?

+- how long will the material be stored and how will it be discarded once the project has been finished? - b) provide information concerning: - origin of the material (name of the provider); - the authenticity certificates (institution and country) or the method for confirming the authenticity of cells, cell lines or tissues.

-3.2 Will the research project use human biological samples taken within the framework of the project or received from non-commercial sources?
+3.2 Does the research project use human biological samples taken within the framework of the project, or from another project, or received from non-commercial sources (i.e. laboratories, other institutions)?